Quickly create your New Hampshire Health Care Directive and Living Will

 - Anyone who works under the control of your attending physician

-Distribute your health care directive and living will.
+Distribute you health care directive

 After signing your document, you need to make sure that it ends up in the right hands.
 You should give a copy to your health care agent so that they are familiar with your end-of-life care choices.
 It’s also important that you give a copy to your health care providers so that they have a record of your wishes.
-Finally, you should provide your living will to your loved ones and put a copy in a safe place that a trusted person knows about.
+Finally, you should provide your health care directive to your loved ones and put a copy in a safe place that a trusted person knows about.

-Update your health care directive and living will.
+Update your health care directive

 After creating your advance directives, you should be sure to review them from time to time.
 A good policy is to review your estate planning documents every few years.
 You may need to update your advance directives sooner if you go through any significant life events such as divorce, a new diagnosis, or an interstate move.